matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 }
 ````

-If multiple capabilities are needed (e.g mscXX1 and mscXX2), and they have different `best`versions, clients can
+If multiple capabilities are needed (e.g mscXX1 and mscXX2), and they have different `preferred` versions, clients can
-then pick one of the stable version that appears in both `support` array.
+then pick one of the stable version that appears in both `support` arrays.

 It is not recommended to use an unstable room version even if it's the only one supporting a given feature.
 It should be reserved for development.